Blood donation restrictions on men who have sex with men: New Zealand

-At the formation of the New Zealand Blood Service (NZBS) in 1998, the deferral period had been 10 years, but was reduced to 5 years in 2009.
-This was following an independent review of blood donation criteria in 2007–2008 which found no significant difference in risk of the blood supply for deferral period of 5 years compared to 10 years.
+At the formation of the New Zealand Blood Service (NZBS) in 1998, the deferral period had been 10 years but was reduced to 5 years in 2009.
+This was following an independent review of blood donation criteria in 2007–2008 which found no significant difference in risk of the blood supply for a deferral period of 5 years compared to 10 years.

 In 2014, the NZBS dropped the ban period from 5 years to 1 year following the recommendation of Medsafe.
 Their decision was mainly caused by new information about HIV transmission in Australia which already had a one-year deferral period.
-The 1 year deferral commenced 15 December 2014.
+The 1-year deferral commenced 15 December 2014.
 On 14 December 2020 the NZBS reduced the deferral to 3 months.

-The 3 month deferral period for MSM is on par with the 3-month deferral period for several other behavioural categories carrying a higher probability of unrecognised HIV infection, such as persons engaging in sex work and people who have resided in a country which has a high (1% or more) HIV prevalence.
+The 3 month deferral period for MSM is on par with the 3-month deferral period for several other behavioural categories carrying a higher probability of unrecognized HIV infection, such as persons engaging in sex work and people who have resided in a country that has a high (1% or more) HIV prevalence.

 United States

-In the US, the Food and Drug Administration (FDA) issues donor deferral recommendations to blood establishments.
-The guidance as of 2020 is to "Defer for 3 months from the most recent sexual contact, a man who has had sex with another man during the past 3 months."
-This policy replaces a previous one year deferral that was approved by the FDA on 21 December 2015, which itself replaced a previous lifetime ban on blood donations from MSM.
-The recommendations are nonbinding and generally do not establish legally enforceable responsibilities.
-Although the technically nonbinding recommendations may not be law, in practice they are regarded as if they are law.
-For example, the American Red Cross refers to the recommendation as a "federal requirement" that must be followed.

-Females are also prohibited from donating for three months after having sex with an MSM.
-Prior to April 2020, this 3-month ban was the same 12-month period placed on MSMs.
-The argument used to follow these policies is that blood should be collected from a population that is at low risk for disease, since the tests are not perfect and human error may lead to infected units not being properly discarded, and these population groups would be considered a high risk.
-The policy was first put in place in 1983 by the FDA, which regulates blood donations to profit and non-profit organizations.
+Current recommendations

+In the United States, the Food and Drug Administration (FDA) issues non-binding guidance for deferral of blood donations, though they are universally followed.

+In May 2023, the restrictions were updated to focus on behavior rather than sexual orientation or gender.
+People are ineligible to donate blood if they have: